DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 * `app.uploadData()` Upload to a cloud server a .zip file of a studies' simulation data and the original configuration.
 * `app.moveToTrash()` Move study configuration to trash can.

-The edit tab - edit the parameters of a study
+The edit tab - edit the parameters of a study:

 * editing delegated to window.JSONEditor if it exists, using the app constructor property `editorConfigSchema` and either the chosen study config or `editorStartValue`
 * `app.save()` Save the edited study configuration to the saved list of studies, and reload browser to prepare to run it.
 * `app.undo()` Undo editing in the study editor.

-The open tab - restore a study's configuration *and* **data** from a .zip file
+The open tab - restore a study's configuration *and* **data** from a .zip file:

 * `app.openZipFile()` Open a .zip file produced earlier with `app.downloadData()`

-The scale up tab - increase the number of buyers and sellers and adjust aggregate values and costs appropriately
+The scale up tab - increase the number of buyers and sellers and adjust aggregate values and costs appropriately:

 * `app.interpolate()/app.duplicate()` Scale up a study to more buyers and sellers.

 The Archive tab -- redirects user to an appropriate URL where data is archived